abonello/riddle-game-app/README.md

 after saving a file.

 #### Manual Testing
 Run run.py to check that setup and flask are OK.
 Everything working.

+#### Added more routes -- About Contact Hall-of-Fame
+All manually tested and working.